Galadon123/Lambda-Function-with-Pulumi-python/README.md

 6. **Create the Bucket**
    - Click on "Create bucket" to finalize the creation.

-Sure, here are the detailed steps for creating an IAM role that allows public access to objects in the `lambda-function-bucket-poridhi` bucket:

-## Create an IAM Role for Public Access to S3 Bucket Objects
+## Create an IAM Role for  Access to S3 Bucket Objects

 1. **Navigate to the IAM Roles Section**
    - Go to the AWS Management Console.